leadhomesa/eslint-config/README.md

 ## Installation

-To use this config, install [@leadhome/eslint-config](https://github.com/leadhomesa/eslint-config) as a development dependecy of your project:
+To use this config, install [@leadhome/eslint-config](https://github.com/leadhomesa/eslint-config) as a development dependency of your project:
 ```sh
 npm install @leadhome/eslint-config --save-dev
 ```